The Unsung Heroes of the Cumberland Plain Woodland: The Cumberland Land Snail

+Let’s be honest, snails often get a bad rap for not being as cute and cuddly as some of our other native fauna.
 To the untrained eye, the Cumberland Land Snail looks similar to the more commonly seen introduced European snail.

-Here are four reasons why these snails are of critical importance:
+Here are four reasons why the Cumberland Land Snail is of critical importance:

 They are Nutrient Cycling Champions